 How to Install a Bathroom Exhaust Fan

-Before starting this project, acquire the appropriate permits and verify the local building codes and your homeowner's insurance do not require a licensed contractor for this type of task, particularly the electrical portion.
+Before starting this project acquire the appropriate permits and verify the local building codes and your homeowner's insurance do not require a licensed contractor for this type of task, particularly the electrical portion.
 Use the building codes to clarify certain requirements, such as the acceptability of a soffit discharge vent.
 An experienced DIY homeowner who uses common sense, works safely and refers to the manufacturer's instructions when questions arise often completes this project within a single day without any problems at all.

 Buying a Bathroom Exhaust Fan

-While shopping for a new bathroom exhaust fan consider the common options available, such as light, nightlight or heater.
+When shopping for a new bathroom exhaust fan consider the common options available, such as light, nightlight or heater.
 Often the benefits of these features outweigh their expense.
 However, keep in mind that many of these options require additional wiring, or an electrical circuit upgrade.
 Most bathroom ventilation fans use a 15-amp circuit breaker and 14-gauge wiring.
 Due to the increased power drawn, fans with heaters usually require a 20-amp circuit breaker and 12-gauge wiring.
-Use the manufacturer's electrical specifications to confirms this.
+Use the manufacturer's electrical specifications to confirm this.

 Planning the Exhaust Fan System's Layout

 Completely laying out the system helps the installer identify any issues that may arise later.
 Installers who blindly cut a hole in the bathroom ceiling without laying out the system first sometimes run into trouble when they discover an unseen obstruction, such as a plumbing vent or air conditioning duct, in the way.
 A quick trip into the attic will locate these items beforehand.